 |

-When you specify CIDR blocks for VPCs, take note of the following rules:
+When you specify CIDR blocks for VPCs, note the following rules:

-If you have multiple VPCs or want to set up a hybrid cloud environment between a VPC and your data center, we recommend planning the network properly before creation.
-Make sure that the CIDR blocks of different VPCs or those of the VPCs and your data center do not overlap.
+If you have multiple VPCs or want to set up a hybrid cloud environment between a VPC and your data center, avoid CIDR block conflicts between VPCs, or between a VPC and the data center.

 You cannot specify

 10.0.0.0/8as the VPC CIDR block because the CIDR block of the classic network is10.0.0.0/8.You can use IPAM to plan pools and specify a default network mask for allocations.
-You can also view the address usage of a VPC by using IPAM.
+View the address usage of a VPC by using IPAM.

-The CIDR block of a vSwitch must be a subset of the CIDR block of the VPC to which the vSwitch belongs.
-For example, if the CIDR block of the VPC is 192.168.0.0/24, the network mask of vSwitches in the VPC must be /25 to /29.
+The CIDR block of a vSwitch must be a subset of the VPC CIDR block.
+For example, if the VPC CIDR block is 192.168.0.0/24, the network mask of vSwitches in the VPC must be /25 to /29.

 When you specify CIDR blocks for vSwitches, take note of the following limits: